-It grows very well in tropical climate conditions.
+It grows very well in tropical climatic conditions.
 It is easy to cultivate in moist soil, either directly or in a pot.
-In areas with adequate water and light, it does not require much care.
+In areas with adequate water and light, it does not require much care to thrive.

-Apart from medicinal uses, its aromatic leaves are used as a flavor in various curries.
-In addition to health benefits, it can provide good smell and taste to the food items.
-For example, adding a few leaves of Panikoorka leaves, turmeric (Manjal) and curry leaves (Kariveppila) while preparing Kerala style Moru Curry can make it even more delicious.
+Apart from medicinal uses, its aromatic leaves are used as a flavor in various dishes.
+In addition to the health benefits, it can provide a good aroma and taste to the food items.
+For example, adding a few leaves of Panikoorka leaves, turmeric (Manjal), and curry leaves (Kariveppila) while preparing Kerala-style Moru Curry can make it even more delicious.

 It is also great for making herbal teas, soups, and chutneys.

-Since it looks attractive and can also act as a good insect repellant, it is a good option as an ornamental plant too.
+Since it looks attractive and can also act as a good insect repellant, it is a good herb to grow as an ornamental plant too.

 Sanskrit: Ajagandhapatra, Pashanabhedi, Karpooravalli